George Bailey (It's a Wonderful Life): Post war

-On Christmas Eve morning, Uncle Billy is on his way to the bank to deposit $8,000 of the Building & Loan's cash funds.
+On Christmas Eve morning, Uncle Billy is on his way to the bank to deposit $8,000 of the Building & Loan's cash funds (the equivalent of $140,219.11 in 2024).
 Holding a newspaper which has Harry on the front page, he greets Potter and taunts him about Harry’s success in the war.
 Potter angrily snatches the paper, but Billy inattentively allows the money to be snatched with it.
 Potter notices the money and keeps it, knowing that misplacement of bank money would result in bankruptcy for the Building & Loan and criminal charges for George.
 Confused and embarrassed, Billy tells George that he has misplaced the money, and doesn't know where it is.
 George is extremely worried, especially with the bank examiner just outside the room.
 George and Billy go through the town taking every step Billy took in the morning and it goes to a dead end.
 George later goes home, and Mary knows straight away something is wrong with him.
 To add to his anger, he finds out his youngest daughter Zuzu has come home with a cold, which George blames on her teacher.
 When the teacher calls, he berates her on the phone.
 His frustration culminates into smashing models of bridges and buildings he had made in his earlier years.

 A desperate George appeals to Potter for a loan.
 Potter sarcastically turns George down, and then swears out a warrant for his arrest for bank fraud.
 George, now completely depressed, gets drunk at the bar owned by his friend, Martini, where he silently prays for help.
 He also gets a punch to the face from the husband of Zuzu's teacher, who is drinking there.
 The belligerent husband gets thrown out by Mr. Martini, the bar's owner and the patriarch of one of the families who moved into Bailey Park.
 Mr. Martini angrily says that any man who would raise his fists to George is never welcome here.
 George drunkenly drives his car into a tree and comes to a bridge intending to commit suicide, feeling he is "worth more dead than alive", echoing Potter's mocking of George's life insurance policy.
 Before he can leap, another man jumps in first and pretends to be drowning.
 After George rescues him, the man reveals himself to be George's guardian angel, Clarence Odbody.
 George does not believe him, and he bitterly wishes he had never been born.
 Inspired by this comment, Clarence shows George what the town would have been like without him.